okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-build-provisioning-integration/overview/index.md

 4. Publish to Okta Integration Network (OIN) in Partner-Built EA
 5. Become Okta-Verified in the OIN

 Need help?
-View the [FAQs](faqs/), post a question on the Developer Forum or email us at developers@okta.com
+View the <GuideLink link="../faqs">FAQ section</GuideLink>, post a question on the Developer Forum or email us at developers@okta.com

 <NextSectionLink/>